-Financial assets at amortized cost are subsequently measured using the EIR method and are subject to impairment.
+Financial assets at amortized cost are subsequently measured using the effective interest rate (EIR) method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

 The Company's financial assets at amortized cost includes cash and cash equivalents, receivables and refundable deposits.